 Nichole Holtvluwer, owner

 Passionate about the child under three, with an emphasis on authentic AMI Montessori, Nichole is a "toddler whisperer" of sorts.
-She has built an understanding, through nearly 16 years of experience and observation, of the life and times of the youngest of children.
+She has built an understanding, through nearly 2 decades of experience and observation, of the life and times of the youngest of children.
 She is a hopeful enthusiast who believes when young children are respected and understood by the adults who surround them, they have the power to change the course of our world.

 I began my work with children as the “neighborhood nanny," caring for all the children who lived around my family home in the suburbs of Denver, Colorado.
 Yet it wasn’t until I entered a Montessori school for the first time that my life’s work began to take shape.

 In 2001 I was hired on as a teacher's assistant in the Toddler Community at a Montessori school in downtown Denver.
 I remember observing for the first time, awestruck as I looked upon the environment, and utterly confused as to what I was seeing:

 What have I got myself into?

 I would be lying if I said my first day, which started out this lovely, ended up that way.
 The children nearly broke me, as they tested every limit I had.
 I left feeling defeated.
 But on day two, I returned and fell madly in love with this age group.
 The children had me at our second hello, though I was still baffled by them.